MoiMoiGirls/Project_Plan/Project_Plan.md

+<h3>Hello, Welcome to our MoiMoiGirls GitHub Oranization.</h3>
+<h5>We made this organization for sharing our ideas, building up Hoodie UI app
+    and improving our projects with nice opinions and feedbacks from wonderful peoples. </h5>

+<h4>Now, we will introduce What is Hoodie, what is our project, our mentors and coaches and our project plans.</h4>

 <h1>Introduction of “Hoodie”</h1>
    <p> Hoodie is framework for frontend web applications that abstracts away the backend.
     Simply, Hoodie is a noBackend technology!